Zygo/bees/README.md

 * 4.7: *slow backref* bug no longer triggers a softlockup panic.
 It still too long to resolve a block address to a root/inode/offset triple.

+Fixed bugs not yet integrated in mainline Linux:

+* 7f8e406 ("btrfs: improve delayed refs iterations"): reduces the cost of LOGICAL_INO ioctl from 30-70% of bees running time to under 5%.

 Unfixed kernel bugs (as of 4.5.7) with workarounds in Bees:

 * *slow backref*: If the number of references to a single shared extent